snej55/opengl_engine/INSTALL.md

 3. Run:

 ```
-# either run it automatically:
+# either run it automatically via the build script:
 chmod +x ./run.sh
 ./run.sh

-# or do it manually
+# or do it manually (recommended)
 cd build
 ./main
 ```

 >[!NOTE]
 >Please make sure to run the compiled binary from the build folder,
-> so it has access to the required assets (shaders, models, etc).
+> so that it has access to the required assets (shaders, models, etc).